 What do you enjoy doing when you’re together?
 Cooking?
 Watching movies?
 Discussing literature?
 Hiking?
 Anything you can do in-person, you can easily do online; it just requires a bit more preparation.

-Once you’ve done it once, it’s the perfect way to stay in touch and make it an addition to your day rather than more work.
+Once you’ve done it once, video dating is the perfect way to stay in touch and make it an addition to your day rather than more work.
 So pop open a bottle of wine, set up your laptop and start whipping together some meatballs while your partner grills some vegetables and tells you about their day.
 Easy peasy long distance love.

 Some ‘online dates’ to try: